Nested conformal prediction and quantile out-of-bag ensemble methods: Numerical comparisons

-In the rest of this section, we present more experimental results split with the following key insights: \begin{itemize} \item In subsection~\ref{subsec:nominal-quantile}, we discuss the significant impact that nominal quantile selection has on the performance of QOOB and Split-CQR.
-We observe that $2\alpha$ is an appropriate general purpose nominal quantile recommendation for both methods. \item In subsection~\ref{subsec:QOOB-trees}, we show that increasing the number of trees $T$ leads to decreasing mean-widths for QOOB, while this is not true for its closest competitor Split-CQR.
-QOOB also outperforms other competing OOB methods across different values for the number of trees $T$. \item In subsection~\ref{subsec:QOOB-sample-size}, we compare QOOB and Split-CQR in the small sample size (small $n$) regime where we expect sample splitting methods to lose statistical efficiency.
-We confirm that QOOB significnatly outperforms Split-CQR on all six datasets we have considered for $n \leq 100$. \item In subsection~\ref{subsec:cc-jp}, we compare the related methods of cross-conformal and jackknife+ and demonstrate that there exist settings where cross-conformal leads to shorter intervals compared to jackknife+, while having a similar computational cost (as discussed in subsection~\ref{subsec:compuation-cross}). \item In subsection~\ref{subsec:synthetic}, we demonstrate on a simple synthetic dataset that QOOB achieves conditional coverage empirically.
-We experiment with the data distribution designed by \citet{romano2019conformalized} for demonstrating the conditional coverage of Split-CQR. \end{itemize}
+Appendix~\ref{appsec:more-exps} contains Table \ref{table:overall-comparison-width} and \ref{table:overall-comparison-coverage} style results for 5 additional UCI datasets.
+QOOB continues to perform well on these additional datasets.
+In the rest of this section, we present a more nuanced empirical study of QOOB.
+Each subsection focuses on a different aspect of QOOB's empirical performance: \begin{itemize} \item In Section~\ref{subsec:nominal-quantile}, we discuss the significant impact that nominal quantile selection has on the performance of QOOB and Split-CQR.
+We observe that $2\alpha$ is an appropriate nominal quantile recommendation for both methods. \item In Section~\ref{subsec:QOOB-trees}, we show that increasing the number of trees $T$ leads to decreasing mean-widths for QOOB, while this is not true for its closest competitor Split-CQR.
+QOOB also outperforms other competing OOB methods across different values for the number of trees $T$. \item In Section~\ref{subsec:QOOB-sample-size}, we compare QOOB and Split-CQR in the small sample size (small $n$) regime where we expect sample splitting methods to lose statistical efficiency.
+We confirm that QOOB significnatly outperforms Split-CQR on all 6 datasets we have considered for $n \leq 100$. \item In Section~\ref{subsec:cc-jp}, we compare the related methods of cross-conformal and jackknife+ and demonstrate that there exist settings where cross-conformal leads to shorter intervals compared to jackknife+, while having a similar computational cost (as discussed in Section~\ref{subsec:compuation-cross}).
+This justifies performing OOB conformal with cross-conformal aggregation, instead of jackknife+ style aggregation as suggested by \citet{kim2020predictive}. \item In Section~\ref{subsec:synthetic}, we demonstrate that QOOB achieves conditional coverage on a synthetic dataset.
+We use the data distribution designed by \citet{romano2019conformalized} for demonstrating the conditional coverage of Split-CQR. \end{itemize}